 - Green onions – ½ cup (minced)

-- Boil water in a large pot, and then cook your soba noodles for around 4 to 5 minutes, or just when they are tender.
+- Boil water in a large pot and cook your soba noodles for around 4 to 5 minutes, or until tender.
 Make sure that you occasionally stir the noodles to prevent the noodles from clumping together.
 Drain your noodles in a colander and then rinse well under running cold water.
-Toss the noodles to remove the starch.
+Tossing the noodles in cold water removes the starch.

 Yakisoba (Japanese stir-fry noodles) recipe